 A. Anxiety Disorders – characterized by excessive worry, fear, or panic that interferes with daily life, including Generalized Anxiety Disorder, Panic Disorder, drugs help mental health Social Anxiety Disorder, and Specific Phobias.

-B. Mood Disorders – characterized by persistent feelings of sadness, hopelessness, or irritability, including Major Depressive Disorder and Bipolar Disorder.
+B. Mood Disorders – characterized by persistent feelings poppy pod sale of sadness, hopelessness, or irritability, including Major Depressive Disorder and Bipolar Disorder.

 C. Psychotic Disorders – characterized by a break from reality, including Schizophrenia and Schizoaffective Disorder.